infinum/XLForm/README.md

 **If you are working in Swift then you should have a look at [Eureka], a complete re-design of XLForm in Swift.** *Do not panic, we will continue maintaining and improving XLForm, obj-c rocks!!*

+## Fork note

+When isHidden or isDisabledof one rowDescriptor depends on another rowDescriptor, the contents of revaluateHidden and revaluateDisabled may change in the same time while executingfor loops, which causes the crash.

 Purpose
 --------------